Encyclopedia Africana: W.E.B. Du Bois and the Encyclopedia Africana

 Daniel Alexander Payne Murray was one of the first African-Americans to work as a librarian at the Library of Congress in 1871.
-In 1899 Murray organized an exhibit at the 1900 Paris Exposition on Negro authors.
+In 1899, Murray organized an exhibit at the 1900 Paris Exposition on Negro authors.
 Under his direction, his award-winning exhibit became the core of the Library of Congress's Colored Author Collection.
 Murray planned to expand his collection and create an encyclopedia of African-American achievement.

-Although he never completed the project, the idea of an encyclopedia that explored the Black experience was revived and expanded by W. E. B. Du Bois.
-In 1901 Du Bois widened the scope of the project to encompass the entire African diaspora.
-He suggested that the encyclopedia be called the Encyclopedia Africana in a similar fashion to the Encyclopædia Britannica.
+In 1901, Du Bois widened the scope of the project to encompass the entire African diaspora.
+He suggested that the encyclopedia be called the "Encyclopedia Africana" in a similar fashion to the Encyclopædia Britannica.
 Du Bois envisioned a scientific and comprehensive work on Africa and peoples of African descent that would refute the Enlightenment notion of Black people as devoid of civilization and the hallmarks of humanity.
 Due to lack of support from the established philanthropies, the project died.

+Revival

+Du Bois never completed the project.
+However, the idea of an encyclopedia that explored the Black experience was revived and expanded.
+In the late 1970s, while Gates and Appiah were attending the University of Cambridge in England, they first discussed the project.
+They proposed the project to the Britannica encyclopedia company but were told it lacked financial viability.